Malaysia says lethal nerve agent killed Kim Jong Nam | The Japan Times

 Police have acknowledged that his diplomatic status prevents them from questioning him unless he surrenders himself.

-North Korea’s state media broke a ten-day silence Thursday on the murder, launching a ferocious assault on Malaysia for “immoral” handling of the case and for playing politics with the corpse.
+North Korea’s state media broke a 10-day silence Thursday on the murder, launching a ferocious assault on Malaysia for “immoral” handling of the case and for playing politics with the corpse.

 The North’s official KCNA news agency said Malaysia bore prime responsibility for the death, and accused it of conspiring with South Korea.

-It also condemned the Malaysian authorities for not releasing the corpse “under the absurd pretext” that it needs a DNA sample from the dead man’s family.
+It also condemned Malaysia for not releasing the corpse “under the absurd pretext” that it needs a DNA sample from the dead man’s family.

-A senior Malaysian police official said Thursday that a relative of Kim Jong Nam will arrive in Malaysia in “one or two days’ time,” according to local media reports.
+A senior Malaysian police official said Thursday that a relative of Kim Jong Nam will arrive in Malaysia in “one or two days’ time.”

-Malaysia’s deputy police chief, Noor Rashid Ibrahim, was quoted as saying one of Kim’s family members living “not far from Malaysia” is expected to finally cooperate with local authorities in completing identification and other necessary procedures.
+Malaysia’s deputy police chief, Noor Rashid Ibrahim, said one of Kim’s family members living “not far from Malaysia” is expected to cooperate with local authorities in completing identification and other necessary procedures.

-North Korea has never acknowledged the victim as the estranged brother of leader Kim Jong Un and the lengthy KCNA dispatch avoided any reference to the dead man’s identity, calling him only “a citizen” of North Korea “bearing a diplomatic passport.”
+North Korea has never acknowledged the victim as the brother of Kim Jong Un, and KCNA called him only “a citizen” of North Korea “bearing a diplomatic passport.”

-The only known use of VX is as a chemical warfare agent and the U.S. government’s Centers for Disease Control and Prevention (CDC) describes it as the “most potent” of all nerve agents and much more toxic than sarin when absorbed through the skin.

-“It is possible that any visible VX liquid contact on the skin, unless washed off immediately, would be lethal,” the CDC said on its website.
+The only known use of VX is as a chemical warfare agent and the U.S. government’s Centers for Disease Control and Prevention describes it as the “most potent” of all nerve agents and much more toxic than sarin when absorbed through the skin.
+“It is possible that any visible VX liquid contact on the skin, unless washed off immediately, would be lethal,” the CDC said.

-All nerve agents cause their toxic effects by preventing the proper operation of an enzyme that acts as the body’s “off switch” for glands and muscles.
+All nerve agents prevent the proper operation of an enzyme that acts as the body’s “off switch” for glands and muscles.
 Without that switch, the glands and muscles are constantly being stimulated, and eventually tire and become unable to sustain breathing.

-VX was used by Japan’s Aum cult in the 1994 murder of an office worker in Osaka, and in the attempted murder of two other people.

-The doomsday cult led by guru Shoko Asahara, used sarin nerve gas for a deadly attack on the Tokyo subway in 1995.
-Asahara was sentenced to death for the subway murders as well as producing deadly substances, including sarin and VX.